Photo:@n11_daiju.m

 Moguls: ★★★☆☆

-It is a ski that can be a contrasting choice with the LOCATOR series.
-The structure is solid and the center width is 116mm, so it shows stability and potential on large slopes that slide at high speeds and in powder conditions.
+This ski offers a contrasting alternative to the LOCATOR series.
+Its solid construction and wider 116mm center width provide stability and potential on high-speed slopes and in powder conditions.

-solid camber allows you to enjoy high-speed carving using flex, so if you're tired of easy rocker skis, try these adrenaline-packed skis!
+pronounced camber also lets you experience high-speed carving using the ski's flex, so if you're tired of easy rocker skis, try these adrenaline-pumping skis!

 There's a preconceived notion that hard skis are heavy, but these skis are sturdy yet lightweight at just 1800g (185cm).
 They're also great for hiking, so they're perfect for backcountry skiing or even during the harsh winter